CriticalTechnologiesInc/SABLE/README.md

 Note: When building for the Qemu environment, use `ccmake` to add `-DTARGET_QEMU` to the `CMAKE_C_FLAGS` variable.
 This will disable certain checks on platform hardware.

-Note: Some systems may be configured in such a manner that TPM NVRAM can only be read by the TPM owner.
-In this case, SABLE should be build with the `NV_OWNER_REQUIRED` option enabled.
-This can be set by appending `-DNV_OWNER_REQUIRED` to the `CMAKE_C_FLAGS` variable in `ccmake`.

 Note: Some TPM v1.2 chips support the 'TPM_Sealx' command, which adds additional security to the bus channel between the CPU and the TPM.
 If your TPM chip supports TPM_Sealx, you can tell SABLE to use it by compiling with `-DTPM_USE_SEALX` in the `CMAKE_C_FLAGS`